Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Bridgewater

 All commercial weed control in Bridgewater must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
 Applicators require licensing in Category 36 (Turf and Ornamental Horticulture), with 10 contact hours of continuing education every three years.
-Certification exams and license renewals are mandatory.
-Federal EPA registration is required for all products, and Restricted Use Pesticides (RUPs) demand strict handling and storage.
-IPM plans must be documented, and environmental impact assessments are needed for large-scale applications.
-Commercial operators must carry 1M per occurrence and 2M aggregate in liability insurance, with environmental impairment coverage and bonding for municipal contracts.
+Federal EPA registration is mandatory for all products, and Restricted Use Pesticides (RUPs) require special handling and storage.
+IPM plans and environmental impact assessments are required for large-scale applications.
+Commercial operators must maintain 1M per occurrence and 2M aggregate liability insurance, environmental impairment coverage, and workers compensation.
 Detailed application logs, adverse incident reporting, and customer notification records are required.
-Coordination with municipal environmental monitoring is encouraged.
+Coordination with U.S. Environmental Protection Agency Region 1 and municipal monitoring programs ensures compliance.

 Bridgewater Board of Health Guidelines for Pesticide Application & Public Safety Protection

-The Bridgewater Board of Health oversees public notification and safety for pesticide applications.
-Advance posting of 24-48 hours with clear signage is required.
-Setbacks of 100-150 feet are enforced from property lines, wells, water bodies, and sensitive sites such as schools and healthcare facilities.
+The Bridgewater Board of Health oversees public safety during pesticide applications.
+Advance public notification of 24-48 hours is required, with clear signage.
+Setbacks of 100-150 feet are enforced near property lines, wells, water bodies, and sensitive sites like schools and daycares.
 Re-entry intervals range from 6-48 hours depending on the product.
 Special restrictions apply in organic farming areas.
-Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contacts for exposure (poison control: 1-800-222-1222).
-Applicators must use PPE—respirators, chemical-resistant gloves, and protective clothing—and calibrate equipment to prevent over-application.
-Spill prevention, drift control, and post-application monitoring are required.
-For health and safety questions, contact:
+Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contacts for exposure incidents (poison control: 1-800-222-1222).
+Applicators must use PPE, calibrate equipment, and prevent spills or drift.
+Post-application monitoring assesses effectiveness and environmental impact.

 Bridgewater Board of Health